JAlcocerT/JAlcocerT/content/blog/py-z-stocks.md

 Wouldnt it be great to go out the *typical google sheet* and have a great UI/X when looking at your finances?

+There are [some tools](#interesting-software-for-finances) which do exactly that.

+But you miss the learnings of building one:

 {{< callout type="info" >}}
 The project initially, [**source code**](https://gitlab.com/fossengineer1/py_stocks) - PyStocks.